Free Consultation

 When assessing a traumatic brain injury, doctors assign one of the three following levels:

-Whether mild or severe, a traumatic brain injury requires intensive medical care and recovery in order minimize the effects of the damage and allow the victim the best recovery possible.
 Even with proper medical attention, the lives of many who sustain a traumatic brain injury are permanently changed.
 Victims of a traumatic brain injury may have speech, comprehension, concentration, and memory problems permanently.

 Signs of a Traumatic Brain Injury